AlejandroFuentePinero/alejandrofuentepinero.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to my website!
+# Welcome to my website!

-My research focuses on undestanding the impacts of climate change on tropical biodiversity.
-I study climate change from the lense of population dynamics.
-My studies take place in tropical mountains, which are consider natural laboratories for the study of climate change.
-This is because in tropical mountains, elevation defines a strong gradient across which most ecological processes vary.
-Since elevation defines a natural thermal gradient across the distribution of montane species, these ecosystems are the ideal scenario to study rapid climate-driven population changes in sensitive species.
+My research focuses on understanding the impacts of climate change on tropical biodiversity.
+I study climate change from the lens of population dynamics.
+My studies take place in tropical mountains, considered natural laboratories for studying climate change.
+Since elevation represents a natural thermal gradient across the distribution of montane species, these ecosystems are the ideal scenario for studying rapid climate-driven population changes in sensitive species.
 My current research focuses on the rainforest ringtail possum community endemic to the Australian Wet Tropics.

 ![Green Ringtail Possum](https://github.com/AlejandroFuentePinero/alejandrofuentepinero.github.io/blob/master/images/_MG_3336.JPG?raw=true)